 When you come across the stall that sells fresh coconut ice cream, do yourself a favor and treat yourself to a scoop or two!
 It’s just the refreshment you need on warm Bangkok day.

-Our favorite restaurant in Bangkok is called Toh Phlue.
+Our favorite place to eat within Chatuchak is called Toh Phlue.
 We usually order the Crispy Catfish Salad and Red Seafood Curry cooked and served in a coconut!
 Yum!

 House of Jim Thompson